KokeCacao/RedstoneTorch/README.md

 //no GPU leak during training, but increasing GPU usage after eval
 //Epoch: 10*4, Fold: 0 TrainLoss: 0.47 ValidLoss: 0.469516485929, ValidF1: 0.179454994182
 //To Resume: python train.py --versiontag 'test' --projecttag 2018-11-04-04-19-26-236033-lr3--loadfile lr3-CP7.pth
 //This model is good but it take 15h to get to focal loss 0.5.
-=
-python train.py --projecttag mem5 --versiontag mem5 --resume False (on machine 2)
+I guess that is was too small the lr = python train.py --projecttag mem5 --versiontag mem5 --resume False (on machine 2)
 //add CPU memory monitor and evil monitor